DXP Enterprises (DXPE) Stock Sinks As Market Gains: Here's Why

-Heading into today, shares of the industrial products supplier had gained 12.1% over the past month, outpacing the Industrial Products sector's gain of 3.88% and the S&P 500's gain of 4.19% in that time.
+Coming into today, shares of the industrial products supplier had gained 0.86% in the past month.
+In that same time, the Industrial Products sector lost 1.59%, while the S&P 500 gained 2.37%.

-The investment community will be paying close attention to the earnings performance of DXP Enterprises in its upcoming release.
+Analysts and investors alike will be keeping a close eye on the performance of DXP Enterprises in its upcoming earnings disclosure.

-Any recent changes to analyst estimates for DXP Enterprises should also be noted by investors.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+Investors should also take note of any recent adjustments to analyst estimates for DXP Enterprises.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-At present, DXP Enterprises boasts a Zacks Rank of #3 (Hold).
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
+Right now, DXP Enterprises possesses a Zacks Rank of #3 (Hold).

-Digging into valuation, DXP Enterprises currently has a Forward P/E ratio of 23.77.
-This denotes a premium relative to the industry's average Forward P/E of 23.34.
+Valuation is also important, so investors should note that DXP Enterprises has a Forward P/E ratio of 24 right now.
+For comparison, its industry has an average Forward P/E of 23.3, which means DXP Enterprises is trading at a premium to the group.

 The Manufacturing - General Industrial industry is part of the Industrial Products sector.
-This industry, currently bearing a Zacks Industry Rank of 159, finds itself in the bottom 37% echelons of all 250+ industries.
+This group has a Zacks Industry Rank of 141, putting it in the bottom 44% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report